openstack/designate/doc/source/upgrade/mitaka.rst

 We suggest this is then migrated into a config management system, or other document management system.

-From this point on all updated to pools should be one by updating this file, and
+From this point on all updates to pools should be done by updating this file, and
 running:

 .. code-block:: console